hello-ashleyintech/pos-app-for-orders/README.md

 To start, clone this repository locally onto your machine or download it as a .ZIP file.

-Once you have the repository on your machine, following the steps to get started:
+Once you have the repository on your machine, follow the steps to get started:

-## Initial configuration
+### Initial configuration

 - Set up your `.env` files - you will need a `.env` file in the `api` directory (to be used by the backend to authenticate into the Serialized API).
 You will need a [Serialized](https://serialized.io/) account and within that, a project created in your account.
 - Your `.env` file will look like this: